tox1cozZ/vk-music-display/README.md

 # vk-music-display

-It can be useful if you need to display the current track on the stream via obs, for example.
+It can be useful if you need to display the current track on the stream via OBS, for example.

 Endpoint: http://ip:port/current/{userId}